Welcome to my Trip Report on Peach Aviation!

 Hong Kong to Japan routes is popular with both Hong Kong and Japanese people.

 Extra menus and safety cards just in case.

 The cabin shot of Peach's A320.

 Cabin crew busy at work!
 As usual, they were very attentive to the passengers and look after each of us well!
 This is something Singaporean and Malaysian crew can learn from.
-Some friends told me its the cultural thing but I think good service should be from the heart and no where else.
+Some friends told me it the cultural thing but I think good service should be from the heart and nowhere else.